Rutland Avenue Shared Path Project

 • Good morning, I live on the Rutland Ave side of Goddard Street.
 Just wanting to view the SAS options so I can make comment but can't find them on the website.
 Please let me know how to view so I can complete the survey, many thanks, Lynda MacPherson

-Lynda MacPherson asked about 6 years ago
+Lynda MacPherson asked over 6 years ago

 Hello,